hyperglyph/hyperglyph/glyph.rst

 float
 -----

-floating point numbers cannot be represented in decimal without loss of accuracy. instead of using an endian dependent binary format, we use a hexadecimal string
+floating point numbers cannot easily be represented in decimal without loss of accuracy. instead of using an endian dependent binary format, we use a hexadecimal format from c99

-(note: hex floats are supported natively by python and java)
+(in c99: printf("%a",0.5), in java Double.toHexString(),
+in python 0.5.hex())

 a floating point number in hex takes a number of formats::